Freely-Given-org/BibleTypesetter/USX_test_versions/README.md

 # USX Test Versions folder

-Is this folder we provide USX text versions converted from USFM to USX by Paratext 9 in order to be sure that the test Bibles are in the best official form of USX.
+In this folder we provide USX XML Bible files converted from USFM to USX by Paratext 9 in order to be sure that the test Bibles are in the best official form of USX.

 (Our own [BibleOrgSys](https://github.com/Freely-Given-org/BibleOrgSys) can also